noahgibbs/codefolio_octopress/source/_posts/2014-08-19-when-should-you-not-use-heroku.markdown

 But it’s also not <b>right</b> for all deployments.
 Let’s talk about when it's wrong and when it's right.

+{% img pull-right /images/easy_button.jpg 182 142 "Easy mode!" %}

 Heroku’s big advantages are:

 * really easy to deploy
 * really easy to scale
 * mostly everything just works

-Those are big advantages, and often they outweigh everything else.
+Those are big advantages.
+Sometimes they're <i>the most important thing</i> for your project.
-When they do, you should absolutely use Heroku.
+When they are, you should absolutely use Heroku.

 But why might you not?